BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/objects.md

 | `states.ma` | `states['ma']` | `'Massachusetts'` |
 | `states.ny` | `states['ny']` | `'New York'`      |

-Both syntaxes are useful in different situations.
-When you know what variable you want to use
+Both syntaxes are useful in different situations and result in the same value.

 ```javascript
 states['vt']  // 'Vermont'